lexbor/docs/source/examples/encoding/buffer/decode/validate.md

 }
 ```

-Here, `lxb_encoding_data` retrieves the encoding data for UTF-8.
-The
+Here, `lxb_encoding_decode_init` initializes the `decode` structure for the given
-`lxb_encoding_decode_init` function sets up the decoder with the encoding
+encoding and prepares it to store code points in the `cp` buffer.
+If this operation
-information and the previously defined buffer for decoded code points.
-If
+fails, an error message is printed and the program exits.

-initialization fails, the `FAILED` macro is invoked.
+### Setting Replacement Code Points

-### Configuring Replacement Settings
+Invalid byte sequences are handled by setting a replacement sequence with

-Next, the code sets up settings for replacing invalid byte sequences:
+`lxb_encoding_decode_replace_set`:

 ```c
 status = lxb_encoding_decode_replace_set(&decode, LXB_ENCODING_REPLACEMENT_BUFFER,